 - a tapering shape that could trap or asphyxiate a worker

 - any other recognized serious hazard.

-Each permit space requires the employer to develop a comprehensive written program explaining how and when written permits must be completed and used to gain entry.
-Created by the brewery itself, the permit is a checklist that informs employees about how to evaluate hazards, conduct air monitoring, and so on.
+Each permit space requires the employer to develop a comprehensive written program explaining how and when written permits are required to gain entry.
+Created by the brewery itself, the permit is a checklist that informs employees how to evaluate hazards, conduct air monitoring, and so on.

 Entering a permit space usually requires a minimum of three trained people: the person entering the space, an attendant, and someone to supervise the proceedings.
 The person entering the space may require breathing equipment, air monitors, and a full-body harness.

 If the known hazards of a particular permit space can be eliminated without entering the vessel, that vessel is eligible for reclassification, and will no longer require a three-person team.
-But care still needs to be taken.
+But workers must still take precautions.

 For more than 25 years, Beall Financial and Insurance Services, Inc., has been helping corporations and individuals protect their most important assets.
 The agency’s client base covers a spectrum of niche businesses, such as craft breweries, that require specialized insurance packages and knowledge.
 With offices in California and Indiana, Beall Financial and Insurance Services serves clients nationwide.